theapache64/super-quora/README.md

 ### Random Answer

 To open random answer of a specific question.
-Useful for people who struggle to track the answers they read on a question which got a huge amount of answers.
-Everytime you press the "Random Answer" button, you'll be prompted with a new tab.
+Useful when you've a 1000+ answers and you already read the first 3 or 4 pages and lazy to scroll down.

 - ![](https://i.imgur.com/N7Choaz.png)
 - ![](https://i.imgur.com/sRikDlV.png)